 2. Essential Expense Prioritisation

 Once you have a clear view of your finances, it’s time to focus on your essential expenses, such as housing, utilities, and food.
 These are the non-negotiables that deserve your attention first.
 For example, cooking at home more often instead of dining out can lead to significant savings.
 Don’t hesitate to negotiate your bills or look for more affordable housing options, too.
-Every little bit you save in these areas can help you achieve your goal of saving money in Singapore.
+Every little bit you save in these areas can help you achieve your goal of saving money in Singapore, especially when considering expenses like financing a wedding.

 3. Discretionary Spending Reduction